Newport Community Justice Center

 Newport, VT 05855

-The mission of the Newport Community Justice Center (NCJC) is to facilitate community action to deal with conflict and crime in a restorative* fashion.
-Believing that an effective, committed community is our best tool, we train community volunteers in restorative justice and conflict resolution practices, and work to provide continuity and coordination in a range of community based programs.
+The mission of the Orleans County Restorative Justice Center is to facilitate community action to deal with conflict and crime restoratively.
+We believe that an effective, committed community is our best tool, and train community volunteers in restorative justice and conflict resolution practices.
+Our core programs include:

-The Center’s five Reparative Board panels rely on about twenty trained volunteers and handle about fifty cases a year for the District Court.
-Each case begins with Court documents, police affidavits, victim interviews, and an NCJC staff intake meeting with the responsible party.
+• Restorative Justice Panels rely on trained volunteers and handle cases for the District Court.
+Each case begins with Court documents, police affidavits, victim interviews, and an OCRJC staff intake meeting with the responsible party.
 In their first meeting with their Board panel, responsible parties work with victims and Board volunteers to sort out what harm has been done both directly and indirectly (e.g., to the community), and how it can best be repaired.
 Written Reparative Agreements in the first meeting are followed up in the second (45 days later), and completion is generally expected at the 90 day final meeting.
 Rarely occurring unsuccessful cases are returned to the State’s Attorney for further action.

-The Community Pre-Charge Program operates as an extension of the Reparative Board, but somewhat more flexibly (e.g., frequently meeting more than three times on one case), and often handles youthful offenders.** All formal pre-charge cases now come to the Center on the recommendation of law enforcement with the approval of the State’s Attorney, and no formal charges are filed against those who complete the program successfully.
-The Pre-Charge Program currently sees a fair number of school discipline (e.g., assault) cases, although school discipline cases also come to the Center as Direct Referral cases in a program the Center is working to expand into the schools, tapping students, parents, and other volunteers in the community as school based Board panel members.
+• The Pre-Charge or Pre-Adjudication Program operates as the Restorative Justice Panel, and often handles youthful offenders.
+These cases usually come on the recommendation of law enforcement with the approval of the State’s Attorney, and no formal charges are filed against those who complete the program successfully.
+The Pre-Charge Program currently sees a fair number of school discipline cases.

-NCJC volunteers are, for the most part, quite vigorously engaged with their community both professionally and on a volunteer basis.
-Overlaps in volunteer base and leadership, as well as links through Reparative Agreements involving community service, have produced strong connections with a wide range of other organizations in the community, including especially the Newport Community Garden, Northeast Kingdom Habitat for Humanity, and Sail Memphremagog, as well as Northeast Kingdom Learning Services, Umbrella, Northeast Kingdom Human Services, Northeast Kingdom Community Action, the Department for Children and Families and, of course, Newport Probation and Parole.
+OCRJC partners with a number of regional organizations, including Newport Community Garden, as well as Northeast Kingdom Learning Services, Umbrella, Northeast Kingdom Human Services, Northeast Kingdom Community Action, the Department for Children and Families, Newport Probation and Parole, the NEK Department of Health and a host of others.
 Other activities, including ongoing training, and hosting occasional community forums on matters of local interest or contention, strengthen these and other partnerships.

 * This term is used in the sense perhaps presented most accessibly by Howard Zehr in The Little Book of Restorative Justice (Good Books, 2002), and more formally in John Braithwaite’s Crime, shame and reintegration(Cambridge University Press, 1989).